-This unique cairn was erected in memory of the Scottish author Robert Cunninghame Graham in 1937 and contains stones from several South American nations.
+Cared for by the National Trust for Scotland.
+This unique cairn was erected in memory of distinguished Scottish author, politician and traveller, Robert Cunninghame Graham in 1937.
+It contains stones from several South American nations.

 Robert Bontine Cunninghame Graham was a high profile Scottish writer, journalist, adventurer and politician.
 He was a significant political figure and was both one of the founding members of the Scottish Labour Party and the first president of the Scottish National Party in 1934.